Effective in 2023 all Pennsylvania and Chester County judges will conider the following factors when setting an offender's bond:

 When will the Cash Bail or Collateral be returned to me?

 Money or collateral will not be returned until the defendant's court case is finished, so realistically it could take several months to years, depending on the severity of the charges.
 If a defendant posts his or her own bail, Chester County Court may retain whatever amount of fines or fees have accumulated throughout the trial.

 What happens to my Bail or Collateral if the Defendant misses Court?

 The Judge may order a failure to appear warrant for the person's arrest or the Judge may order a Bail Commissioner's Letter be issued that will be sent to the person with a new court date.

 If cash bail was paid, the entire amount may be forfeited.

-For full instructions on the Chester County Youth Center Inmate Phone Syste, what the costs are, how it works, and tips and guidelines on rules, regulations and saving money on calls, check out our Send Money Page.
+For full instructions on the Chester County Youth Center Inmate Phone System, what the costs are, how it works, and tips and guidelines on rules, regulations and saving money on calls, check out our Inmate Phones Page.